lonelyatu/SEA-Net/README.md

 Then put the vgg_16.ckpt into the "Code" folder.

 # Training for SEA-Net
-1. Enter the folder "Code" and run "python TFRecordOp.py" and the files in the "TFRecordsFile" will be saved as tfrecord files
+1. Enter the folder "Code" and run the tfrecordOp.py with your own training dataset path.
+Then the training data will be saved in tfrecord file.

-2. run "python main_PriorNet.py" and the model will be saved every epoch
+2. After generating the training data, you can run the Main_SEA-Net.py to train your own model.

-# Testing for PRIOR-Net
+# Testing for SEA-Net
-1. run "python Test_PriorNet.py" to test the files
+1. run "python Test.py" to test the files

-# Testing for PRIOR
-1. Enter the folder "PRIOR" and run "python main_PRIOR.py".
-Before run the PRIOR, you should first train the PRIOR-Net or directly use the trained model we provided in the folder "PriorNet"

 # Environment